Click here to go to the 2018-19 version of the best midfielders to pick for Premier League fantasy football!

 Here is a run-down of the best midfielders to pick in fantasy football.

-Liverpool's new signing from Roma has returned to the Premier League with a point to prove and he has, somewhat surprisingly, raced to the top of the goalscoring charts.
+Liverpool's new signing returned to the Premier League with a point to prove and he has, somewhat surprisingly, emerged as a rival to Harry Kane in the goalscoring charts.
 His displays for Jurgen Klopp's side in recent weeks have seen his value increase considerably, but he enjoying the kind of form that means he is virtually guaranteed to get points.

 No player provided more assists in the Premier League last season than Manchester City midfielder Kevin de Bruyne and his attacking potency ensured his place in the top five scoring midfielders in fantasy football as a result.
 He has continued where he left off last term and is a key member of Pep Guardiola's squad.

 Denmark international Christian Eriksen is arguably one of the most underrated midfielders in the Premier League, but he is undoubtedly one of Tottenham's main men.
-The midfielder has a keen eye for assists and possesses a tremendous shot so will pick up plenty of points.
-Interestingly his price has fallen after a dip in form, so may be worth picking up as Spurs attempt to recover from a series of disappointing results
+The midfielder has a keen eye for assists and possesses a tremendous shot, so picks up plenty of points.
+Interestingly his price has fallen after a dip in form, so may be worth picking up while relatively cheap.

 BEST BARGAIN MIDFIELDERS